aws-amplify/docs/docs/start/getting-started/fragments/angular/setup.md

 $ npm install aws-amplify @aws-amplify/ui-angular
 $ ng serve
 ```
 The `@aws-amplify/ui-angular` package is a set of Angular components and an Angular provider which helps integrate your application with the AWS-Amplify library.
-It supports Angular 5.0 or above.
+It supports Angular 5.0 and above.
 It also includes a [supplemental module](#ionic-4-components) for Ionic-specific components.